10th JUNE 2026 | VIRTUAL EXPERIENCE

 • Regulatory leverage: turn Consumer Duty from a compliance burden into a competitive advantage by preventing foreseeable harm through automated transaction identification.

-Join our panel of experts to learn how to close the confusion gap, delivering better outcomes for your customers, your bottom line and a leaner, more profitable service model.
+Hear from our panel of experts on how to close the confusion gap, delivering better outcomes for your customers, your bottom line and a leaner, more profitable service model.

 This session is designed for senior professionals working across data, digital, product, operations, fraud, customer experience, risk, and regulation or compliance functions, particularly those focused on improving efficiency, reducing friction, and driving better customer outcomes in financial services.